 - the employee’s ordinary weekly pay at the beginning of the annual holiday, or

 - the employee’s average weekly earnings for the 12 months just before the end of the last pay period before the annual holiday.

-Payment for annual holidays (annual leave) is made at the start of the employee’s holiday and paid at a rate which is the greater of the employee’s ordinary weekly pay or average weekly earnings.
+Payment for annual holidays is made at the start of the employee’s holiday and is at the rate of the greater of the employee’s ordinary weekly pay or average weekly earnings.

-Payment for alternative holidays, sick and bereavement leave and public holidays (unworked) are calculated using relevant daily pay or average daily pay.
+Payment is calculated using relevant daily pay or average daily pay.

 Payment for leave and holidays in final pay